SkyHighModifications/FiveM-HoloTextDisplay/README.md

 # Improvements & Licencing

-Please view the license.
+Please view the license..
 Improvements and new feature additions are very welcome, please feel free to create a pull request.
 As a guideline, please do not release separate versions with minor modifications, but contribute to this repository directly.
 However, if you really do wish to release modified versions of my work, proper credit is always required and you should always link back to this original source and respect the licence.